mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 As we have shown, JuliaGrid mandates a distinctive label for every bus, branch, or generator.
 These labels are stored in ordered dictionaries, functioning as pairs of strings and integers.
 The string signifies the exclusive label for the specific component, whereas the integer maintains an internal numbering of buses, branches, or generators.

 !!! tip "Tip"
     String labels improve readability, but in larger models, the overhead from using strings can become substantial.
-To reduce memory usage and the number of allocations, users can configure ordered dictionaries to accept and store integers as labels:
+To reduce memory usage, users can configure ordered dictionaries to accept and store integers as labels:
     ```julia DCPowerFlowSolution
     @labels(Integer)
     ```